home-assistant/operating-system/buildroot/board/atmel/readme.txt

 dd if=output/images/sdcard.img of=/dev/mmcblk0

-Insert your SD card in your Xplained board, and enjoy.
+Insert your SD card in your Xplained/Evaluation Kit board, and enjoy.
 The default U-Boot environment will load properly the kernel and Device Tree blob from the first partition of the SD card, so everything works automatically.

 By default a 16MB FAT partition is created.
 It contains at91bootstrap, u-boot, the kernel image and all dtb variants for your board.
 The dtb